Raja Rani (2013 film): Casting

 In early 2012, Atlee, an assistant director to Shankar, narrated his script to Rama Narayanan, who agreed to finance the film.
 Atlee revealed he wrote the script with Arya in mind to portray the lead role, and was insistent on signing Nayanthara as the female lead as he felt they made a good on-screen pair.
-Atlee had initially selected Sivakarthikeyan to portray a role in the film, but subsequently chose Jai to appear as Nayanthara's love interest in a flashback segment.
-Nani was also considered for Arya's role, but he did not have the dates.
-Priya Anand was considered another leading role, but the opportunity was later offered to Nazriya Nazim who had made her debut with Neram (2013) in Tamil films.
-Sathyaraj, Santhanam and Sathyan were also signed to play other supporting roles in the film.
+Atlee initially wanted Sivakarthikeyan to portray the role that eventually went Jai.
+Nani was considered for Arya's role, but he did not have the dates.
+Nazriya Nazim announced her inclusion in May 2013.
+Sathyaraj, Santhanam and Sathyan were also signed to play other supporting roles.
 The film has music by G. V. Prakash Kumar, art direction by T. Muthuraj and cinematography by debutant George C. Williams, a former associate of Nirav Shah.

 Filming

 The film began its first schedule at a bungalow in Greams road, Chennai.
 Kamal Haasan switched on the camera and a song picturising Jai and Nayanthara was canned on the occasion.
-The sequence involving Jai and Nayanthara were canned first and Arya joined the team after completing his work on Irandam Ulagam.
+The sequence involving Jai and Nayanthara were canned first and Arya joined the team after completing his work on Irandaam Ulagam.